Antonio Ravalli: Career

 When Blackfeet raids forced St. Mary's Mission to close in 1850, Ravalli continued his work at other missions.
 In 1854, he assumed charge of the Sacred Heart Mission established by Nicholas Point among the Coeur d'Alenes (Skitswish) of Northern Idaho.
 He designed and supervised the building of a church.
 With its altar and beautiful statues, carved by himself, it was described by a traveler as "a credit to any civilized country."
 Isaac Stevens, Governor of Washington Territory, who saw it in 1855, said in his official report: "The church was designed by the superior of the mission, Father Ravalli, a man of skill as an architect and, undoubtedly, judging from his well-thumbed books, of various accomplishments."
 During the Yakima War from 1855 to 1857, Ravalli influenced the northern tribes to remain neutral.

 In 1866, Ravalli and Joseph Giorda, superior of the Rocky Mountain missions, reestablished St. Mary's Mission in the Bitterroot Valley.
 Ravalli designed the interior of the chapel, which was dedicated 28 October 1866.
 To decorate the chapel, Ravalli carved statues of Mary and Ignatius of Loyola.
 He made whatever tools he needed with his own hands, including his paintbrushes, which he made with tail hair from his favorite cat.
 He made his house into a sort of pharmacy where he dispensed medicines, and his skill as a doctor made the mission a regional medical center for Indians and whites alike.
 He traveled a two-hundred-mile radius in all weather to minister to the sick.
 Near the end of his life, a stroke left him partially paralyzed, but he still visited the sick in a wagon fitted with a cot.
 He died at St. Mary's Mission on 2 October 1884 and is buried in the cemetery there.

 Fifty years a Jesuit and forty years a missionary, one of the noblest men that ever laboured in the ranks of the Church in Montana, his fame stands very high in Montana, where a later generation knows more of him than even of Father de Smet.
 (Chittenden).

 Legacy

-Ravalli County, Montana is named for him, as is the town of Ravalli, Montana.
-In 2005, he was inducted into the Gallery of Outstanding Montanans at the Montana State Capitol.
+In the state of Montana, Ravalli County and the community of Ravalli in Lake County are named for him.
+In 2005, Ravalli was inducted into the Gallery of Outstanding Montanans at the state capitol in Helena.